In this article, you will learn about different types of circuit breakers with their working and applications are explained with Pictures.

 Large power transmission networks are usually controlled by high-voltage type circuit breakers.
 This type of circuit breaker is used with a voltage rating of more than 600 volts.
 These are powered by solenoids, with current sensing protective relays driven through current transformers.

 High-voltage AC circuit breakers are available with ratings up to 765 kV and 1200 kV breakers.
-These circuit breakers can be arranged to allow tripping to a single pole of a three-phase line, rather than tripping all three poles.
-Circuit breakers with all three poles are used for certain classes of faults which improves the stability and availability of the system.
+These circuit breakers can be arranged to allow tripping to a single pole of a three-phase line rather than tripping all three poles.
+Circuit breakers with all three poles are used for certain classes of faults, improving the system’s stability and availability.

 #3 Low Voltage Circuit Breaker

-A low voltage circuit breaker is one that is suitable for circuits rated at 600 volts or less.
+A low voltage circuit breaker is suitable for circuits rated at 600 volts or less.
 The most commonly used low-voltage circuit breaker is a molded case circuit breaker.
 Low-voltage circuit breakers are commonly seen in domestic, commercial, and industrial applications.

 Low-voltage molded case circuit breakers may have an electric motor to open and close them under remote control.
-These types are also made for direct-current (DC) applications, such as for DC metro lines.
+These types are also used for direct-current (DC) applications, such as DC metro lines.

 #4 Miniature Circuit Breaker

-They are used to protect low voltage circuits 240/415V AC with a wide range of current ratings below 125V.
-This type of circuit breaker does not need to be replaced every time a fault occurs and can be reused.
-These are primarily in the household, light-industrial, and commercial applications.
+They protect low voltage circuits 240/415V AC with a wide range of current ratings below 125V.
+This circuit breaker does not need to be replaced every time.
+If a fault occurs, it can be reused.
+These are primarily in household, light-industrial, and commercial applications.

 |Advantages of MCB||Disadvantages of MCB|